joku8/AgroDectect-Webapp/README.md

 ### middleware

 This subdirectory contains the code needed to classify the image retrieved in the application from the user.
 The prediction model was trained using tensorflow, and interacts with the frontend via HTTP requests to a Flask server.
-This section was built almost entirely form python
+This section was built almost entirely from python

 ## Deployment